 -Because you’re eating the whole tea leaf you are getting three times more caffeine than a cup of steeped green tea and those three cups are about as much caffeine that’s in a cup of brewed coffee.
 However, because it contains l-theanine (bear with me..) which induces relaxation without making you sleepy, matcha doesn’t typically give you that jittery effect that coffee does!

-So, what does it taste like?
+So, what does matcha taste like?